cloudify-cosmo/docs.getcloudify.org/content/ops_guides/backup_restore_guide.md

 The other workflow (scheduled for 8:00) is restored correctly (status `scheduled`) and added to the message queue.
 At 8:00 the other workflow is executed.

+**In case all the relevant steps above finished successfully, you can safely remove the old manager.**

 ## Failure Recovery